Mekhlabhishek/Test1/book/chapter-3.md

 ## 3.1 Install wdio-cli

-In order to run our test suite we need wdio cli, let's install this by
+In order to run our test suite we need wdio cli, let's install it.

 ```
 npm install --save @wdio/cli
 ```

-_`--save` is option for npm to add package as project dependency._
+`--save` is option for npm to add package as project dependency.

-Good!, now in order to run our test suite we need configuration file.

-## 3.2 Create config file
+## 3.2 Creating config file

 When you install package it will get saved under `node_modules/.bin/`, so in order to create a config file we will use the wdio package installed under the `node_modules`.